Panther-Cub/compres-app/UPDATE_SYSTEM.md

 ```
 dist/
-├── Compress-0.2.0-mac.zip          # Main app bundle
+├── Compress-0.2.0-mac.pkg          # Main app installer
 └── latest-mac.yml                  # Update metadata (optional)
 ```

-The system looks for zip files containing "mac" in the filename for macOS updates.
+The system looks for .pkg files containing "mac" in the filename for macOS updates.

 ## Benefits for Unsigned Apps